 Lost or stolen badges should be reported to the police immediately – once you have the crime or lost badge reference number from the Police, you can either print off a Replacement application form available at the bottom of this page or email European.Parkingbadges@fife.gov.uk to request a Replacement application form.

-A clock card is used in England, Wales and in the Inverclyde area of Scotland, because the time you can park using a blue badge is limited and indicated by the time shown on the clock card when you park.
+A parking clock card is used in England, Wales and in the Inverclyde area of Scotland, because the time you can park using a blue badge is limited and indicated by the time shown on the clock card when you park.
 You display it on your windscreen next to your badge.
-Please e-mail European.Parkingbadges@fife.gov.uk to request a clock card if you have an old style badge.
-You will need to provide your name, address and badge number.
-We will send you a clock card, free of charge.
-New badges that have been issued from 1st January 2012 will have had a clock card enclosed.
-Clock cards are not used in Scotland.
+You will receive a clock card free of charge with your Blue Badge, but if you need to request a replacement, please contact European.Parkingbadges@fife.gov.uk

 Visitors to Fife